 MRS Jones AKA Market Related Salary

-According to the email I received from Truworths telling me to back-off:
+According to the Truworths email telling me to back down:

 Truworths offers market-related salaries and remunerates fairly based on the requirements of a role, the candidate’s qualifications, skills and experience.

 There are a few sites you can visit when you need salary information.
 I’m only going to refer to two sites and reveal what they show us about Truworths ‘MRS’ claims.
-(See the reference list below for links to 3 sites to check.)
+(See the reference list below for links)

-Note that ‘the requirements of a role, the candidate’s qualifications, skills and experience’ does not mean they cannot state a salary range.
+Note ‘the requirements of a role, the candidate’s qualifications, skills and experience’ does not mean they cannot state a salary range.
 They’re trying to make a meaningless statement sound like a proven fact.
 A salary range accommodates the factors they mention.

 While benefits vary from one company to another, it’s important to identify how your skills and knowledge are valued by looking at salary trends.
 Sometimes companies put a unique job description together for a position that never existed – you then have to research both skills sets and find a happy medium.